-In relation to 2022:
+With reference to fiscal year 2023:

-- The Audit Committee met with the external auditors, Ernst & Young, SL (E&Y) on two occasions in 2022, and they did not report on any issues that could put their independence at risk. - On 25 February 2022, the external auditors, submitted to the Committee the external confirmation of its independence in relation to the financial information pertaining to 2021.
-In that document, the auditor confirmed that they had implemented internal policies and procedures designed to provide reasonable assurance that the audit firm and its staff had maintained independence to the extent required by applicable law and regulations. - On 25 February 2022, the same Committee approved the report on the independence of the Company's auditors, concluding that no aspects had been identified that called into question their compliance with prevailing regulations for the auditing of accounts in terms of auditor independence.
-In accordance with the provisions of Recommendation No 6 CBG, the Company published this report on its corporate website well in advance of the date of the 2022 Ordinary General Shareholders' Meeting. - On the same date the Committee issued its report on the evaluation of the external auditor, which, among other parameters, assessed its independence, reaching favourable conclusions. - Finally, in compliance with one of the Action Plans for the year, the Committee encouraged the external auditors to attend the plenary session of the Board for the first time since their appointment, to report on the work carried out and the accounting and risk situation of the Company, which took place at the meeting of the Board of Directors held on 20 December 2022.
+- - The Audit Committee met with the external auditors, Ernst & Young, SL.
+(E&Y), twice in 2023, without E&Y reporting on issues that could put their independence at risk.

-Continued in Se ection H.
+- On 23 February 2023, the external auditors, submitted to the Committee the external confirmation of its independence in relation to the financial information pertaining to 2022.
+In that document, the auditor confirmed that they had implemented internal policies and procedures designed to provide reasonable assurance that the audit firm and its staff had maintained independence to the extent required by applicable law and regulations.

-C.1.31 Indicate whether the compa any changed its external auditor during the yea ar.
-If so, identify th ne incoming and outgoing
+- On 23 February 2023, the same Committee approved the report on the independence of the Company's auditors, concluding that no aspects had been identified that called into question their compliance with prevailing regulations for the auditing of accounts in terms of auditor independence.
+In accordance with the provisions of Recommendation No 6 CGG, the Company published this report on its corporate website well in advance of the date of the 2023 Ordinary General Shareholders' Meeting.

-[] Yes
+- On the same date the Committee issued its report on the evaluation of the external auditor, which, among other parameters, assessed its independence, reaching favourable conclusions.

-[\(\)] No
+- Finally, the Committee has encouraged the attendance of the external auditor at full meetings of the Board to report on issues of interest in their audit work.
+This took place at the meeting of the Board of Directors held on 19 December 2023.

-If there were any disagreen nents with the outgoing a auditor, explain their c ontent:
+- C.1.31 Indicate whether the company changed its external auditor during the year.
+If so, identify the incoming and outgoing auditors:

-Yes
+- [] Yes

-[] No
+- [ V ] No

-[٧]
+If there were any disagreements with the outgoing auditor, explain their content:

-C.1.32 oup and, if so, state the amount of piced to the company and/or its
+- Yes [ ] No

-[٧] Yes
+- C.1.32 Indicate whether the audit firm performs any non-audit work for the company and/or its group and, if so, state the amount of fees it received for such work and express this amount as a percentage of the total fees invoiced to the company and/or its group for audit work:

-[] No
+- [ v ] Yes

-Company Group Companies Total
+- [] No

-Amount invoid services (thou ced for non-audit sand euros) 0 149 149
+Company Group Companies Total Amount invoiced for non-audit services (thousand euros) 72 80 152

-services (thousand euros) 0 149 149 Amount invoiced for non-audit services/Amount invoiced for audit work (in %) 0.00 16.00 16.00
+Company Group Companies Total Amount invoiced for non-audit services/Amount invoiced for audit work (in %) 39.29 9.18 14.42